Women

 Unsplash | Gayatri Malhotra

-WOMEN'S RIGHTS Guide
+➡️ WOMEN'S RIGHTS Guide - Equality, Empowerment & Feminism

-50% of the human population have historically been silenced - denied education, employment, financial independence, the right to participate politically, even the right to autonomy.
+The importance of a gender-equal society in fighting key issues such as poverty, disease, and hunger is finally being recognised by world leaders.
+50% of the human population has historically been silenced - denied education, employment, financial independence, the right to participate politically, and even the right to autonomy.

 Students, researchers, and those new to the women's movement will find our background information section especially interesting.
+Explore women's research and study centres, initiatives and campaigns, including the Beijing Platform for Action.

-Find our excellent guide to coronavirus made specifically for women, as well as information for handicapped women, and on the growing sector of women's philanthropy.
+We highlight remarkable women who have made invaluable contributions to society through literature, peace work, environmentalism, and global health.
+Find our excellent coronavirus guide made specifically for women, as well as information for handicapped women and on the growing sector of women's philanthropy.

-Learn about the additional barriers to society that indigenous women and women of colour have faced throughout history, and still face today.
+Learn about the additional barriers to society that Indigenous women and women of colour have faced throughout history and still face today.
 Find excellent organisations fighting to uplift their voices, provide support, and safe spaces for women to thrive.

 Protoesters stand in the streets of Washington for women's rights.
 A large pink sign dominates the view with the words 'March like your future depends on it' displayed in large pink letters.